qemus/qemu/readme.md

   - Configure them in a language (YAML) you are already familiar with

-  - Web-based viewer to take control of the machine directly from your browser
+  - Web-based viewer to control the machine directly from your browser

   - Supports `.iso`, `.img`, `.qcow2`, `.vhd`, `.vhdx`, `.vdi`, `.vmdk` and `.raw` disk formats